iakashpaul/GucciGang/README.md

 <!-- ROADMAP -->
 ## Roadmap

-The quality of the images can be improved by trainnig on higher quality datasets & increaseing model layer parameters, also to strive for acceptable performance on CPU instead of the GPU.
+The quality of the images can be improved by trainnig on higher quality datasets & increasing units in different layers, also to strive for acceptable performance on CPU instead of the GPU with quantization.

 <!-- LICENSE -->